e2/gem-checkout/README.md

 ## Installation

-Add this line to your application's Gemfile:

 ```sh
 gem install gem-checkout
 ```

 ## Usage

-Proof of concept right now, so open issues and/or PRs for improvements.
+Proof of concept right now, so check or open issues and/or PRs for improvements.

 Options: